CS685-project/topic-gpt-fork/data/output/llama-3-70b-chat/Y02E_electrical_components/generation_1_manual-refinement.md

 [1] Energy Consumption (Count: 2): Pertains to the measurement and analysis of electricity usage.
 [1] Compressed Air Systems (Count: 3): Describes systems that store energy through compressed air.
 [1] Power Controllers (Count: 4): Pertains to devices that control the flow of electrical power.
-[1] Panic Buttons (Count: 1): Relates to a device that triggers an alarm or alert in emergency situations.
-[1] GPS Systems (Count: 1): Pertains to a system that provides location information using satellite signals.
-[1] Springs (Count: 2): Describes a type of mechanical component used for energy storage or damping.
 [1] Electric Motors (Count: 4): Describes an electric motor used for powering a system or device.
-[1] Cranes (Count: 1): Mentions a crane used for lifting and moving heavy loads.
 [1] Control Systems (Count: 31): Pertains to systems that monitor and control the operation of electrical systems.
 [1] Magnetic Materials (Count: 6): Relates to materials that exhibit magnetic properties.
 [1] Thermal Management Systems (Count: 9): Pertains to systems that manage heat generation and dissipation.